Wednesday, 20th November

 How to Build International Alumni Relations – Best Practices in the Development of a Modern Communication Model

-Developing and strengthening the relationships between the university and its international degree students and alumni is one of the main priorities for CTU in Prague.
+Developing and strengthening relationships between the university and its international degree students and alumni is one of the main priorities for CTU in Prague.
 Over the past three years, the alumni relations agenda has been completely rethought and integrated into the global communication ecosystem.
-The goal of the proposed session is to present best practices in the development of a modern international alumni relations model, which connects communication strategy, tools, services, and various related activities, including digitalization, networking and sharing experiences with other universities and professionals.
+The aim of the proposed session is to present best practices in developing a modern international alumni relations model that connects communication strategy, tools, services, and various related activities, including digitalisation, networking, and sharing experiences with other universities and professionals.

-E3UDRES2 European university alliance mission emphasises development of regions.
-As it brings together universities of applied sciences, it values practice-oriented education, openness to regional ecosystems, addressing their skills and innovation needs.
-The presented case of E3UDRES2 will serve as a basis for discussing alliance’s professional-oriented profile, benefits for students, stakeholders’ engagement, transformational potential for universities, as well as various related challenges.
+The E3UDRES2 European university alliance mission emphasises the development of regions.
+By bringing together universities of applied sciences, it values practice-oriented education and openness to regional ecosystems, addressing their skills and innovation needs.
+The presented case of E3UDRES2 will serve as a basis for discussing the alliance’s professional-oriented profile, benefits for students, stakeholder engagement, transformational potential for universities, and various related challenges.

-Michal Karpíšek - E3UDRES2 alliance, UAS St. Pölten
+Michal Karpíšek - E³UDRES² (European University Alliance), St. Pölten University of Applied Sciences

-The pedagogical professionalism of teachers is essential for the promotion of global understanding and intercultural dialogue.
-This makes internationalisation of teacher education particularly important.
-The presentation will discuss how internationalisation can support the development of teachers' professional skills and give some examples of how international and intercultural dimensions can be integrated into teacher education programmes.
+The pedagogical professionalism of teachers is essential for promoting global understanding and intercultural dialogue.
+This makes the internationalisation of teacher education particularly important.
+The presentation will discuss how internationalisation can support the development of teachers' professional skills and will provide examples of how international and intercultural dimensions can be integrated into teacher education programmes.

 Makhabbat Kenzhegaliyeva - Leipzig University

-Join Masaryk University and the University of Antwerp as they share different methods of centrally cooperating with Faculties and Academics to organize summer and winter schools.
-They will discuss the benefits and constraints of their models; from the breakdown of responsibilities (recruitment, teaching, activities, accommodation, etc.) to determining length, target groups, and ECTS vs micro-credentials.
-They will conclude looking at future trends and cooperation outside of academia before Q&A.
+Join Masaryk University and the University of Antwerp as they share different methods of cooperating centrally with faculties and academics to organise summer and winter schools.
+We will discuss the benefits and constraints of the various models, from the breakdown of responsibilities (recruitment, teaching, activities, accommodation, etc.) to determining their length, target groups, and ECTS versus micro-credentials.
+We will conclude by looking at future trends and cooperation outside of academia, finishing with a Q&A session.

 C3